babelfish-for-postgresql/babelfish_project_website/_client/java.md

 ## Utilizing JDBC

-After focusing on some other popular programming languages such as Python and C#, we also want to sit back and figure out how to use Babelfish in conjunction with Java and JDBC.
+After focusing on some other popular programming languages such as Python and C#, we also want to consider how to use Babelfish in conjunction with Java and JDBC.
 Again, some basic operations will be shown to describe how code can be written.

 As we have seen before, there is no real difference between writing JDBC client code for MS SQL and Babelfish.
 Still, let's dive in and take a look at some